vuejs/awesome-vue/README.md

   - [Vue-Typed ★7](https://github.com/budiadiono/vue-typed): The vue-class-component in typescript favor by @budiadiono
   - [Vue as a Meteor UI layer ★60](https://github.com/Akryum/meteor-vue-component): Packages to integrate vue in your meteor project as first-class citizen (with single-file components & apollo support) by @Akryum
   - [Vue-Typescript ★68](https://github.com/itsFrank/vue-typescript): Typescript class decorators that allow for complete intellisense and type-checking support when developing Vue components in ts.
 By [@itsFrank](https://github.com/itsFrank)
+  - [Reactive vue(x) testing with Typescript and WallabyJs ](https://github.com/davidmoshal/reactive-vue-typescript-testing) - Boilerplate showing how to test the reaction of Vue components to Vuex model changes.
+Vue 1.x, Vue-typescript, Typescript 2.x.
+Test runner: WallabyJs.
   - [Vue-Framework7 ★48](https://github.com/lmk123/vue-framework7): Framework7 components built with Vue.js by [@lmk123](lmk123)
   - [Vue-Deepstream-Connector ★5](https://github.com/ecerroni/vue-deepstream-connector): A connector for bidirectional data-sync between Deepstream.io and Vue.js by [@ric0](https://github.com/ecerroni)
   - [vuets](https://github.com/vuets/vuets): Vue components using typescript 2.0 with compatibility layer between version 1 and 2 of vue and vue-router.
 By [@dyu](https://github.com/dyu)